return42/sphkerneldoc/linux_src_doc/scripts/dtc/libfdt/libfdt_h.rst

 -----------

-\ :c:func:`fdt_check_header`\  checks that the given buffer contains what appears to be a flattened device tree with sane information in its header.
+\ :c:func:`fdt_check_header`\  checks that the given buffer contains what appears to be a flattened device tree, and that the header contains valid information (to the extent that can be determined from the header alone).

 .. _`fdt_check_header.return`: